ApryseSDK/pdftron-react-native/README.md

 ```

 ##### setFlagForFields
-Set a field flag value on one or more form fields.
+To set a field flag value on one or more form fields.

 Parameters:

 Name | Type | Description
 --- | --- | ---
 fields | array | list of field names for which the flag should be set
-flag | integer | flag to be set (see https://www.pdftron.com/api/ios/Enums/PTFieldFlag.html)
+flag | int | flag to be set.
+Number should be a [`Config.FieldFlags`](./src/config/Config.js) constant
 value | bool | value to set for flag

 Returns a Promise.